step-security-bot/otp/CONFIG_IDEAS.md

   * Flat is the backwards compatible way
   * Deep does a tree merge of values.
     * Need to figure out a way to delete values.
 Overwrite with `undefined`?
+  * Does this config need to be on a per key level? i.e.
+    `{env_config,[#{ replace => [AllLegacyKeys] }]}`
+    The problem here is `logger` in kernel.
+It is a map, where we want legacy config to work (though give a warning).
+But we want to re-use the same key in the new config scheme where we want the deepmerge strategy....
 * If an application wants to work with both old and new configuration it should use the legacy merge way.
 * If kernel does a live upgrade from OTP-23 to OTP-24, then the old merge will